junwatu/svh/README.md

 ```
 ###Use with ngrok

-svh from `v0.0.6` will support [ngrok][1] it's awesome tool by the way, but make sure that it already installed in your system.
-The default path svh will recognize it is
+svh support to expose your project to publis site via [ngrok][1], it's awesome tool by the way but make sure that it's already installed in your system.
+The default path is

 ```
 /usr/bin/ngrok